 This is a good one for targeting your traps and anterior deltoids; think of it as a hybrid between a shrug and a front raise.

-All you need to do is grab a weight plate; then proceed to place your hands in a double overhand grip on the plate with them positioned just inside the shoulder girdles.
+How-To: Grab a weight plate; then proceed to place your hands in a double overhand grip on the plate with them positioned just inside the shoulder girdles.

 Elevate the plate so that it is in line with the front of the shoulders; squeeze the delts and traps, then return to the starting position but without allowing the plate to touch the hips to keep the tension on.

-All Out Mass
+1. Workout: All Out Mass

 Perform the following exercises over a series of three sets.
 Aim for between 6-8 reps per set (unless stated otherwise) and take no longer than 90 seconds rest in between sets.